Smoke from the exhaust pipe can be of various types and can be caused by various reasons and situations.

 The most common reason for white smoke from the exhaust pipe is condensed water that is getting vaporized.

-When your car is standing for a long time and hasn’t been used for a day or two, it will be condense created from the last time your car was driven.
+When your car is standing for a long time and hasn’t been used for a day or two, there will be condensation left over from the last time your car was driven.

-If the white smoke is light and just coming for a short time after the startup moment at cold starts, there should be nothing to worry about because it’s most likely just condensation.
+If the white smoke is light and only comes for a short time after the starting moment at cold starts, there should be nothing to worry about.
+It’s most likely just condensation.

 2. Leaking Intake Manifold Gasket

-Now we are coming to a little bit more serious problem, but not too bad.
-Your intake manifold is the part that is dividing the air going into the cylinders of your car.
+This next problem is more serious, but still not too bad.
+Your intake manifold is the part that divides the air going into the cylinders of your car.

 Intake manifolds are often cooled by coolant fluid, and therefore they have a gasket between the intake manifold and the cylinder head.
-It happens that this gasket becomes bad and starts to leak.
+Sometimes, the gasket goes bad and starts to leak.

 If you have a bad intake manifold gasket, you will often smell sweet smoke from the exhaust gases.